Navigation/GPS Skills for Polar Operations

 Range: GPS, electronic charts, depth sounder, AIS.

-Nav/GPS operations is for field staff/guides working in any area where walks, longer treks, ski tours, skidoo excursions, landings or zodiac excursions are executed.
+Navigation/GPS Skills for Polar Operations is for field staff/guides working in any area where walks, longer treks, ski tours, skidoo excursions, landings or zodiac excursions are executed.
 It is a basic safety management competency that all field staff should have and that all companies should teach.

 - Lectures 4